Our recycled cotton is made from cotton scraps gathered from factory floors.

 We’re making progress

-For the Fall 2021 season, 36% of our cotton fabrics are made with recycled cotton.
-Using recycled cotton reduces CO₂ emissions by 80% compared to using conventional virgin cotton.
+For the Fall 2023 season, 33% of our cotton fabrics by weight are made with recycled cotton.
+Using recycled cotton fiber reduces CO₂e emissions by 82% per kilogram compared to using conventional virgin cotton fiber.

-Patagonia is focusing on four types of cotton: organic cotton, recycled cotton, Cotton in Conversion (cotton from farmers who are transitioning their crops from conventional to organic cotton) and Regenerative Organic Certification™ (ROC) Pilot Cotton.
+Patagonia is focusing on four types of cotton: organic cotton, recycled cotton, Cotton in Conversion (cotton from farmers who are transitioning their crops from conventional to organic cotton) and Regenerative Organic Certified® Cotton.

 Our goal is to incorporate recycled cotton into our raw materials whenever possible.
 We are constantly working with new supply-chain partners and vetting new technologies that will allow us to use more recycled cotton.